Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Experimental results

 Further, we observe noteworthy differences for the larger and more structured catcher and nanotube molecules (two bottom panels in \Cref{fig:cgsteps}).
-Here, the incomplete Cholesky significantly outperforms both probabilistic column sampling approaches.
+Here, the incomplete Cholesky preconditioner significantly outperforms both probabilistic column sampling approaches.
 For small preconditioner sizes the incomplete Choleksy's performance is close the optimal SVD baseline.
-For the catcher molecule, this advantage degrades and for larger preconditioners all practical approaches perform equivalently.
+For the catcher molecule, this advantage diminishes and for larger preconditioners all Nyström-type approaches perform equivalently.
 For the nanotube molecule there are persistent differences between all preconditioner approaches.
 Here, the performance gap between the SVD preconditioner and both probabilistic approaches increases with the number of inducing columns.
 This indicates that both approaches do not construct an expressive set of columns.
-Here, the incomplete Cholesky's capability to greedily select linear independent columns is decisive, as it allows to targetedly incorporate the relevant molecular structure.
-Overall, this enables to construct a more representative set of kernel columns.
+We attribute this to the symmetric, repetitive structure of the large nanotube, which creates many correlated (i.e. redundant) kernel columns.
+As outlined in \Cref{sec:nystrom_precon_theory}, such a scenario is problematic for probabilistic sampling, as it inevitably incorporates correlated inducing columns.
+Here, the systematic selection of independent inducing columns by the incomplete Cholesky approach appears to play a crucial role to solely incorporate the relevant molecular structure.